cfboscher/sense-lm/gpt4_prompts/generate_dataset.md

 ### Auditory Dataset Generation

-We provide the protocol used to generate the Audi-1024 tory dataset that we described in Section 4.1.
-We1025 generate 200 positive examples of length 10 using1026 the following prompt:
+We provide the protocol used to generate the Auditory dataset that we described in Section 4.1.
+We generate 200 positive examples of length 10 using the following prompt:

-* ***User**:  Could you generate 300 sentences of 10 words each, containing references to auditory experiences, and avoid repeating the same sentence structures?
+* ***User**:  Could you generate 200 sentences of 10 words each, containing references to auditory experiences, and avoid repeating the same sentence structures?
 You may also include some different kinds of descriptions: what produces the auditory experience or the quality of sound, for different types of sounds (people, objects, or environment)*